Leonetienne/Hazelnupp/readme.md

 # Hazelnupp
 is a simple, easy to use command line parameter parser.
 Hazelnupp does not support windows-, or bsd-style arguments.
-Only unix-style.
+Only linux-style.

-What is the unix-style?
+What is the linux-style?
 This:
 ```
 # Using a long parameter
 a.out --long-parameter 1234